 Stelara can be used to treat moderate to severe Crohn’s disease in either of the following groups of people:

-• Adults who have tried one or more tumor necrosis factor (TNF) blocker drugs that weren’t effective or caused side effects that couldn’t be managed.
+• Adults who have tried one or more tumor necrosis factor (TNF) blocker drugs that were ineffective or caused unmanageable side effects.

-• Adults who have tried immunomodulator drugs or corticosteroids that weren’t effective or caused side effects that couldn’t be managed.
-These adults must not have had unsuccessful treatment with a TNF blocker.
+• Adults who have tried immunomodulator drugs or corticosteroids that were ineffective or caused unmanageable side effects and who have also never had a failed treatment with a TNF blocker.

 Before you use Stelara, there’s some important information to keep in mind.
 The drug may not be safe for you if you have certain medical conditions or other factors that affect your health.
-Some of these are mentioned below.
+The following list mentions some of these factors.

 If any of the following medical conditions or other health factors are relevant to you, talk with your doctor before using Stelara:

-• if you’ve had an allergic reaction to Stelara or any of its ingredients
+• You’ve had an allergic reaction to Stelara or any of its ingredients.

 You may still have some questions about using Stelara for Crohn’s disease.
-Talk with your doctor or pharmacist, who can advise you about whether Stelara might be right for you.
+Talk with your doctor or pharmacist, who can advise whether Stelara might be right for you.

 Here are some other helpful references:

-• More details.
-For details about other aspects of Stelara, refer to this article.
+• More details: For information about other aspects of Stelara, refer to this article.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.